 App stores, whether we’re talking Google Play or Apple’s App Store, house thousands of apps.
 And while these stores vet as many apps as they can, some slip through the cracks.
 These apps pose a risk to users everywhere.

-Downloading these apps can mean your information gets stolen, sold off, or worse, ruining your online privacy.
+Downloading these apps can mean your information gets stolen, sold off, or worse, ruined your online privacy.
 To avoid this, all you need to do is stay away from these apps.
 Low-rated apps, apps not rated, and apps made by a developer you don’t know are apps you need to stay away from.

 4. Use a Security Lock